Home (Alone) Roasting

 Lesson #2 – The Space Heater

 The first idea was shaky at best, but my next idea had to be a stroke of brilliance.
-If I aimed a space heater at the roaster, it would simulate a warm area and the beans would roast just as if I were back in Florida on a summer day.
+If I aimed a space heater at the roaster, it would simulate a warm area, and the beans would roast just as if I were back in Florida on a summer day.
 Carefully, I set up the space heater and started roasting.
-After a minute or so the space heater shut off.
+After a minute or so, the space heater shuts off.
 I reset the power strip and started roasting again.
 Another minute went by before the power strip shut down again.

-At this point, I should have realized that I was witnessing some sort of electrical problem, but I continued roasting with the heater going full blast.
+At this point, I should have realized that I was witnessing some electrical problem, but I continued roasting with the heater going full blast.
 Then came complete darkness and silence.
 The power for the entire house failed.
-Using the space heater outside had blown the fuse box.
+Using the space heater outside, the fuse box was blown.
 Sitting in complete darkness, I learned lesson #2.

 Lesson #2 – Don’t use a space heater outside to roast coffee.